-My close friend and colleague, Mickey Craig, chair of the Department of Political Science at Hillsdale, has given me a couple of pointers as well as sources to consider regarding the latter question—that is, Kirk’s relationship to Strauss’s students.
+My close friend and colleague, Mickey Craig, chair of the Department of Political Science at Hillsdale, has given me a couple of pointers as well as sources to consider regarding Russell Kirk’s relationship to Leo Strauss’s students.
 As frequent The Imaginative Conservative readers know, we’ve had a discussion—but only, thus far, a brief one—regarding the relationship of Russell Kirk to Leo Strauss, as well as Kirk’s relationship to the students of Strauss.

 Last night, I happily found that Mickey had left in my office mailbox a 102-page paper Harry Jaffa had written, “The Decline and Fall of the American Idea: Reflections on the Failure of American Conservatism,” in 1996.
 I’ve yet to read it all, but I’m very thankful to Mickey for passing this on to me.
 And, I’m eager to read Jaffa’s argument.